 Camp AweSum has two types of camps, one for youths only and one for families who have a child with an ASD.
 Both camps are held at the same site, Moon Beach Camp, near St. Germain Wisconsin.

 Wisconsin Badger Camp serves adults and children with developmental, physical, emotional/behavioral disabilities in a residental summer camp setting near Prairie du Chien.
 The camp has an activity building, wheelchair accessible swimming pool, petting farm, nature center, basketball court, and paved paths.

 Easter Seals has several camp programs including Camp Wawbeek and Respite Camp (both overnight camps) and Camp Kee-B-Waw (a day camp).
 All camps are held in the Wisconsin Dells.

 Easter Seals of Southeast WI

 Easter Seals of Southeast Wisconsin sponsors several camps and summer activities for youth and adults (ages 16 and up) with disabilities or special health care needs.

-Camp Firefly is an overnight camp for children, ages 9-18, who are diagnosed with social disorders, such as Autism, Asperger’s Syndrome, non-verbal learning disorder, Social Anxiety, OCD, or ADHD.
+Camp Firefly is now part of Camp Chi’s inclusion program.
+It is an overnight camp for children, ages 9-18, who are diagnosed with social disorders, such as Autism, Asperger’s Syndrome, non-verbal learning disorder, Social Anxiety, OCD, or ADHD.
 The camp is held at Camp Chi near the WI Dells.

 Lions Camps include camp programs for children and adults who are blind or visually impaired or are deaf or hard of hearing as well as for children with intellectual disabilities including autism.
 WI Lions Camp is in Rosholt (near Stevens Point) and is located on a lake and 400 acres of land.